Facebook logo - click to follow SImplyMeds on Facebook

 Genital warts are a sexually transmitted infection (STI) and is actually quite common.

-Genital warts usually appear as small fleshy coloured, pink or red growths in or around the groin, genital or anal areas.
-They can vary in sizes and shape.
+Genital warts usually appear as small fleshy, coloured, pink or red growths in or around the groin, genital or anal areas.
+They can vary in size and shape.
 The warts may look like the small part of a cauliflower, or they may be very tiny and hard to see.
-They generally apear in clusters of three or four and may grow and spread rapidly.
-Generally the warts are not painful, though they may cause mild pain, bleeding and itching.
+They generally appear in clusters of three or four and may grow and spread rapidly.
+Generally, the warts are not painful, though they may cause mild pain, bleeding and itching.

 What are the symptoms of Genital Warts?